 The standard of care in determining training practices is defined by the Certification Council for Professional Dog Trainers.
 They recommend the Humane Hierarchy which defines an order of implementation for applying training practices.

 Even though dog training has evolved, unfortunately there are still many trainers who use force-based, old-style training.
 Perhaps they just haven’t accepted the newer techniques and prefer their “we’ve always done it this way” methods.

-Pets Stay Home - Pet Sitting Plus is a pet care and dog training service in Winnipeg, MB http://www.petsstayhome.ca/
+Pets Stay Home Pet Services is a pet care and dog training service located in Parksville, BC http://www.petsstayhome.ca/